hhrh/AWS-ETL-Pipeline-Terraform/README.md

 | Daily     | ~$0.035/day |
 | Monthly   | ~$1.05/month (assuming 1 run per day) |

+These costs are based off daily 5-minute candles, using one stock ticker.
+As data scales, costs will scale as well.
+To minimize costs, we take advantage of Sparks in-memory computations.
+We can also take advantage of certain AWS configurations like Flex execution for Glue jobs.

 ## Output Data
 - Raw: s3://mycompany-data-pipeline-dev-xxxxx/raw/